BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 Behaviors end naturally when their body finishes executing (or if they ``return``): if this happens, the agent performing the behavior will take no actions for the rest of the scenario.
 Behaviors may also :sampref:`terminate` the current scenario, ending it immediately.

-Behaviors may invoke sub-behaviors, optionally for a limited time or until a desired condition is met, using :sampref:`do <do {behavior} [until {boolean}]>` statements.
+Behaviors may invoke sub-behaviors, optionally for a limited time or until a desired condition is met, using :sampref:`do <do {behavior/scenario}, {...}>` statements.
 It is also possible to (temporarily) interrupt the execution of a sub-behavior under certain conditions and resume it later, using :ref:`try-interrupt <try>` statements.

 .. _monitorDef: